- Read our review guidelines

 If you’re climbing out onto a dock, this will be vital.
 Position your paddle with one end on the dock and the other end on your kayak.
 You can do this by resting it behind the seat.

-If you have another paddler nearby, they can help steady your vessel by pulling up next to it.
-Or if there are two of you in a tandem, you can have one person steady it while the other one climbs out and vice versa.
+If you have another paddler nearby, they can help steady your vessel by pulling up next to it, keeping their boat parallel to yours.
+Or if you’re spending time with a paddling partner and there are two of you in a tandem, you can have one person steady it while the other one climbs out and vice versa.

 Step 3: Climb Out

-Turn your body towards the dock and place both hands on the ground.
-Let your arms take your weight but remember to keep your knees close to you so your yak doesn’t float away.
+Turn your body towards the dock, stay calm, and place both hands on the ground.
+Let your arms take your weight but remember to keep your knees close to you and your weight low so your yak doesn’t float away.

-With your weight mostly on your arms, lift one leg at a time up and onto the dock.
+With your body weight mostly on your arms, lift one leg at a time up and onto the dock.
 Try not to push yourself with your legs or the kayak will come away from under you and this is where you could fall in the water.
+This could be difficult with a high dock.

 This video shows you how to perform this maneuver.